380 Brunswick Drive NW, Calabash, North Carolina 28467

 Brunswick Plantation, a Resort That Caters to Baby Boomers and Retirees, Boasts Three Golf Courses, a Tennis Center, Manicured Open Spaces and a Variety of Home Styles

 Launched by the Caw Caw Land Corporation in 1991, the gated resort community of Brunswick Plantation spreads across 1,750 manicured acres of prime coastal Carolina land.
-The development is not an age-restricted 55+ community but is age-targeted, meaning that it markets to empty nesters, baby boomers and retirees.
-Most residents are age 45 or better.
+The development is not a 55+ community but it is age-targeted, meaning that it markets to empty nesters and baby boomers.

 More than 1,000 town homes, condominiums, and custom single family homes populate the plantation.
 At build out, there should be 2,000 or more residences.
-The condos start at around 750 square feet with one bedroom and one bath and are in buildings with three stories.
+The condos start at around 1,000 square feet with two bedrooms and two baths and are in buildings with three stories.
 Most town homes and single family homes have three bedrooms and two baths.
-Custom homes have up to 3,000 square feet and four bedrooms.
-The town homes have brick and vinyl exteriors, while the single family homes come in a variety of styles and colors.
+Custom homes have four bedrooms, three baths and up to 5,000 square feet and four bedrooms.
+The town homes have stucco and vinyl exteriors, while the single family homes come in a variety of styles and colors.
 Energy efficient building practices are prevalent, as are golf course and lake views.

 Brunswick Plantation is minutes from the small fishing village of Calabash.
 Myrtle Beach and Sunset Beach are also in the neighborhood.
 The Brunswick Islands are packed with lighthouses, museums, marinas, boat ramps, and pristine shorelines.
 The nearby Waccamaw National Refuge is open for fishing and wildlife viewing.